 Many internships involve work in wildlife- or visitor services-related fields that include monitoring and assessing threatened or endangered species and habitats, conducting urban conservation outreach programs, general maintenance and management or cultural/historical resource management.

 Our internships fall into two categories: U.S. Fish and Wildlife Service federal internships and internships offered through nongovernmental partner organizations.

 Federal Pathways Program for Students and Recent Graduates

-The Pathways Program offers federal internship and employment opportunities found on USAJobs.gov.
-The U.S. Fish and Wildlife Service appoints interns through the three Pathways Program components.
+The Pathways Program offers federal internship, fellowship and employment opportunities found on USAJobs.gov.
+The U.S. Fish and Wildlife Service appoints interns or fellows through the three Pathways Program components.